Using VB.NET with ADU USB Data

 The zip file, AduHid-Eg-VB-Net.ZIP, contains a sample Visual

-Basic project that was converted from VB6.0 to VB.net using
+Basic project that was converted from VB6.0 to VB.net and then to VB2010

 All source code is provided so that you may review details that